 What do “Sweeney Todd,” “Mary Poppins,” and “Oliver!” all have in common?
 They’re set in the United Kingdom!
-If you’ve landed a part in one of these shows, or any other show set in the UK, you’ll need to start working on your British accent.
+If you’ve landed a part in one of these shows, or any other show set in the UK, you might need to start working on your accent.

-Our friend and esteemed dialect coach William Conacher – whose credits include films like Bohemian Rhapsody and stage productions like Billy Elliot – shares what it takes to speak an authentic British dialect.
-Here are his top 5 tips to nailing any British accent!
+There are many types of accents across the UK, but the Received Pronunciation (RP) accent is a good place to start.
+Our friend and esteemed dialect coach William Conacher – whose credits include films like Bohemian Rhapsody and stage productions like Billy Elliot – shares his 5 tips on how to nail the RP accent for your role!

 1. Get the period right.